Published On: December 21st, 2023Categories: Dentures8 min readViews: 472

 1. Dental Implants

 Dental implants are a synthetic alternative for replacing the roots of missing natural teeth and giving the final restoration the look and feel of a natural tooth.
-They can be positioned in the jawbone to support a single crown, a bridge, or a complete denture and are one of the best solutions for replacing missing teeth.
+A dental implant can be positioned in the jawbone to support a single crown, a bridge, or a complete denture and is one of the best solutions for replacing missing teeth.
 These replacement tooth options will blend seamlessly with adjacent teeth.